Blobfolio/blob-mimes/wp/readme.txt

 * [New] Integrate update support.

 == Upgrade Notice ==

+= 0.7.2 =
+This release adds quicklinks to the entry on the Plugins page.

 = 0.7.1 =
 The display of plugin contributor changes has been improved.
 The MIME database has also been updated.